Kansas City Chiefs legend and Hall of Fame Willie Lanier gets a long-overdue biography, written by Joe Zagorski.

 Zagorski’s book mostly focuses on Lanier’s playing career – there isn’t much about his off-field life, his family, and so on – with a particular emphasis on the Super Bowl-winning Chiefs.
 After he retired, Lanier went into business and his subsequent career was helped by his work ethic and willingness to be just one of a team.
 Lanier was inducted into the Pro Football Hall of Fame in 1986.

 Joe Zagorski is a former sportswriter and author of several football books, including The NFL in the 1970s and The Year the Packers Came Back.
+He is the winner of the Pro Football Researchers’ Association’s 2020 Ralph Hay Award for lifetime achievement in pro football research and historiography.

 A book about Willie Lanier is long overdue, especially since he was the leader of a defense that boasts six Hall of Famers.
 Unfortunately, Lanier declined to be involved in the book, other than a what’s described as a “brief telephone conversation”.
 Zagorski has to rely on material published elsewhere and other interviews Lanier has given.
 He does an excellent job gathering that material but it does leave an unavoidable absence at the centre of the book.